instinctive/edu-advent-2024/src/day11.md

     pure v
 ```

+This function is not specific the this Advent of Code problem.

-This function will try to look up the key $k$ in the map managed by the state
+It will try to look up the key $k$ in the map managed by the state monad,
-monad, or call $f k$ if it's not there to find it.
+or call $f k$ if it's not there, thereafter inserting it into the map.

 Now we need to rewrite `countStone` with the recursion factored out, and in
 an applicative style.
 Compare this with the previous version!